YAGOTAGO/yagotago.github.io/_projects/Panet-Drip.md

 Planet Drip is an arcade inspired game where you navigate a space ship through hazardous terrain.

-* Tech: Java using Swing library, Github
+* Tech: Java using Swing library, GitHub
 * Team: 2 people
 * Duration: 1 month